 Wikipedia provides a good definition of the concept of a gate fee:

-But surprisingly, this definition does not mention one very important part of any gate fee, which is also the profit margin which all landfill operators will, of course, seek to maximise.
+But surprisingly, this definition does not mention one very important part of any gate fee, which is also the profit margin that all landfill operators will, of course, seek to maximise.
 The element of profit within any gate fee will be a function of the local market, and in particular, the cost of competing methods of waste disposal.

 Waste fed, anaerobic digestion plant business economics are usually based on a charge being made to the organisation which deposit waste at the AD Plant gate for disposal.
-Thats also known as the “gate fee”.
+That's also known as the “gate fee”.
 AD Plant operators do also usually also make additional income from the sale of energy, and wherever possible, other by-products such as biogas, and digestate.

-For the latest UK government data the updates to the above chart, should be available here.
+For the latest UK government data, the updates to the above chart should be available here.